Chukwueze eyes Liverpool upset with Villarreal

 "You honestly have no idea how much it meant to the players, the club, our fans and the city.

 "Everything happened so fast.
-My teammates kept screaming 'Samu!' and I couldn't process it that very moment.
+My team-mates kept screaming 'Samu!' and I couldn't process it that very moment.
 And honestly, I couldn't hold myself.
 I looked across to our fans and once I saw them with tears of joy, I completely understood the impact of that goal.

 "I hope to write more important chapters in my career with Villarreal.
 I have more games to play, and personal glory is not the target."